Terms

 Two popular indicators in technical analysis, the positive volume index (PVI) and negative volume index (NVI), support investors who use volume in trading decisions.
 These indexes, developed by Paul Dysart in the 1930s and discussed in the book "Stock Market Logic" by Norman Fosback, calculate how volume affects price.

-READ MORE Mass Merchandising What It is How It Works
+READ MORE Matched Book What it Means How it Works

 When PVI increases or decreases, it means price changes are driven by high volumes.
 Conversely, when NVI increases or decreases, it means prices fluctuate with little effect from volume.